 - Don’t be intimidated by the thought of making Hollandaise sauce.
 It’s nothing but eggs, butter, lemon juice, and a few herbs cooked together.
 Follow my easy recipe and you’ll have a delicious sauce!

 Of course.
 You can cook your eggs any way you like.
-You could even substitute in scrambled eggs.
+You could even substitute scrambled eggs if you wanted to.

 Yep.
 Use any kind of bread under the sun that you like.
 You can even use the leftover dinner rolls from Easter.
 Or that loaf of pumpernickel and rye that’s lurking in the back of the freezer.
 Anything at all.